 If you like gadgets, there are electronic tools designed to detect vacuum leaks.
 An electronic vacuum leak detector will beep or flash when it detects ultrasonic vibrations that are characteristic of a vacuum leak.
 These tools use a sensitive microphone to listen for certain noise frequencies.
 Though extremely sensitive, these tools sometimes react to tiny leaks that are not really causing a problem, or "false" leaks such as the noise created by arcing inside the distributor cap or normal bearing noise in the alternator.

 Another way to find an elusive vacuum leak is to pressurize the intake manifold with about three lbs. of regulated air.
-This can be done by attaching a regulator to your shop air hose, then attaching the hose to a vacuum fitting or the PCV valve fitting on the intake manifold, carburetor or throttle body.
+This can be done by attaching a regulator to you air compressor outlet hose, then attaching the hose to a vacuum fitting or the PCV valve fitting on the intake manifold, carburetor or throttle body.
 Do not apply too much pressure or you may create new leaks!
 With the engine off and air flowing into the manifold, spray soapy water on suspected leaks.
-If you see bubbles, you have found the leak.
+If you see bubbles, you have found the leak..

-You can also use the opposite technique, which is to apply vacuum with a hand-pump to various vacuum hoses and circuits to see if they hold vacuum.
+You can also apply vacuum with a hand-pump to various vacuum hoses and circuits to see if they hold vacuum.
 But this technique means tracing the entire circuit to see where it ends, and disconnecting and plugging any parts of the circuit that do not "dead end" against a diaphragm or valve.

-Okay, now you have found the leak.
-Here are some suggestions on how to fix it:
+If you found a leak, here are some suggestions on how to fix it: